 Dr. J. Thomas McClintock is a professor of biology at Liberty University in Virginia, as well as a forensic DNA analyst, forensic entomologist, and molecular biologist.
 To assist in criminal and paternity cases, he founded DNA Diagnostics, Inc. back in 1993, providing expert DNA advice in more than 200 cases.
 Additionally, he has given numerous training seminars and workshops to investigators, law enforcement officials and police about DNA evidence handling and analysis, court room DNA evidence presentation, and more.

 Dr. Frederic Zenhausern is a professor and the director of the Center for Applied Nanobioscience and Medicine at the University of Arizona.
-In October of this year, he gave a presentation at the Arizona Science Center about the creation of his Mutation Identification DNA Analysis System, MIDAS, which is a portable DNA analyzer that can be taken to crime scenes, according to the Downtown Devil.
+In October of this year, he gave a presentation at the Arizona Science Center about the creation of his Mutation Identification DNA Analysis System, MIDAS, which is a portable DNA analyzer that can be taken to crime scenes.
 The mass production of MIDAS could result in a quicker turnaround of DNA analysis, important given that suspects are released 48 hours following arrest if there is no evidence to detain them.
 He has co-authored 70-plus academic articles and has his name on more than a dozen U.S. patents.

 Dr. Richard Mathies is a professor of chemistry at the University of California, Berkeley, whose work on the Human Genome Project has led to the creation of new high-speed DNA analysis technologies.
 This includes energy transfer fluorescent dye labels that can be used for DNA analysis and sequencing.
 Dr. Mathies, who obtained his PhD from Cornell University, also co-founded the university's Center for Analytical Biotechnology.